adacurro-usgs/leaflet-messagebox/README.md

 `timeout:` (integer) The duration the messagebox is shown in milliseconds.
 Optional, defaults to 3000 (3 sec).

+`setClass:` (string) set custom class for message box. (this best works if you have bootstrap css installed)

 ## Styling ##

 The messagebox can be styled with CSS, see [the css file]( leaflet-messagebox.css) for details.